 Please wear comfortable clothing.

-A physician specialist in interventional radiology will discuss your procedure with you and answer any questions you might have.
+An Interventional Neuroradiologist will discuss your procedure and answer any questions you might have.

 After this discussion, you will be asked to sign a consent form, giving us permission to perform the test.

-You must notify the nurse, technologist and/or imaging physician of any allergies you may have, or if you are pregnant, prior to your exam.
+You must notify the nurse, technologist and/or imaging physician if you are pregnant before your exam.

 This test should not be done if there is a possibility that you might be pregnant, except in an emergency.